dml-cth/deep-machine-learning/Instructions/00_installing_docker.md

 If you want to work locally in your GPU-enabled Linux environment, remember to install all dependencies listed above, i.e. not only Docker (>= 19.03), but also NVIDIA drivers & NVIDIA Container Runtime.

-### Unable to install Docker Engine
+### Docker on Windows 10 Pro

-If your computer does not meet the dependencies (i.e. a non-compatible Windows version), a legacy version called Docker Toolbox, should work.

-You install it by following the instructions provided here: https://docs.docker.com/toolbox/toolbox_install_windows/
+Docker Desktop is advised.
+Follow the installation instructions here: https://docs.docker.com/docker-for-windows/install/

+If asked, do not check the option "Use Windows containers instead of Linux containers".

+As explained in the instructions, the "Hyper-V" and "Containers" Windows features must be enabled.
+Docker might ask to do this for you, otherwise go to the Control Panel -> Programs and Features -> Turn Windows features on and off, and enable both features there, after which you will need to reboot.

 #### Enable virtualisation
-Under **Step 1: Check your version** -> Point 2, it says:

-> If virtualization is not enabled on your system, follow the manufacturer’s instructions for enabling it.
+Furthermore, virtualization has to be enabled in BIOS.

+See here for how to verify whether virtualization is enabled: https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled

-This means that you should change a setting in your BIOS, which is accessible during the booting of your computer.
+If not, this means that you should change a setting in your BIOS, which is accessible during the booting of your computer.
 Usually you can enter the BIOS settings by pressing `F2` during boot.
 However this might vary between computer manufacturers.